chiselstrike/chiselstrike/docusaurus/docs/intro.md

 :::

 ChiselStrike is a backend generator.
 It provides instant backend functionality when you need it.
-The main usecase it addresses is when you need a backend endpoint for your dynamic site, but you don't want to bother implementing an entire backend server.
+The main use-case it addresses is when you need a backend endpoint for your dynamic site, but you don't want to bother implementing an entire backend server.
 For example, let's say you have a site page that shows all comments written by site